 All proposed options for the reconfiguration of Lytton Way have a set of core enhancements, primarily in the northern and southern zones of the AAP area, north of Swingate and south of Danesgate.
-These are:
+These apply to all options:

 - A reduction in the width of Lytton Way, with the space reallocated to pedestrian or cycling movement, street trees and other landscaped green infrastructure.
 In these northern and southern areas Lytton Way will remain open to all modes, providing continued access for other parts of the town centre. - An additional segregated cycleway adjacent to Lytton Way, away from the railway tracks.
 Making use of the improved street environment along Lytton Way, cycling along this route will become more attractive.
 Along with built form development along this route, this offers the advantages of creating an overlooked cycling route that will feel considerably safer to users than the current path adjacent to the tracks.
-It will add movement and vibrancy to the street and create visibility for all modes. - Improved vehicle access to and egress from the police station, making use of the reduction in speeds and change in character of Lytton Way to offer a limited use right-turn access box. - Vehicle drop off and pick up facilities will need to be provided in the Multi-Storey Car Park and southern car park with good pedestrian links to the station. - A large public square that creates a flexible entrance space from the existing station building, future-proofed for a new station or enhanced station entrance further to the south. - Facilitation of the key East-West pedestrian 'boulevard' route running from west of the railway line through to the existing town centre, crossing at the railway station and the proposed public square in front.
-The enhancements proposed enable this connection to be made and provide the key spaces through which it will pass through within the AAP area. - A 'cycle hub', compatible with existing and potential new station buildings, that contains secure cycle parking, cycle hire schemes, cycle maintenance facilities and the potential for a local transport information point to aid multi-modal interchange.
+It will add movement and vibrancy to the street and create visibility for all modes. - Improved vehicle access to the police station, making use of the reduction in speeds and change in character of Lytton Way to offer a limited use right-turn access box. - A large public square that creates a flexible entrance space from the existing station building, future-proofed for a new station or enhanced station entrance further to the south. - Facilitation of the key East-West pedestrian 'boulevard' route running from west of the railway line through to the existing town centre, crossing at the railway station and the proposed public square in front.
+The enhancements proposed enable this connection to be made and provide the key spaces through which it will pass through within the AAP area.

+- A 'cycle hub' located at the southern end of the station square, compatible with existing and potential new station buildings, that contains secure cycle parking, cycle hire schemes, bike maintenance facilities and the potential for a local transport information point to aid multi-modal interchange.
 Above the cycle hub on the ground floor would be development opportunities. - Development plots made available by the consolidation of surface car parking into a multistorey car park.

-Sections AA, BB and CC demonstrate the re-allocation of land use and street space from underuse vehicle capacity towards active travel and green infrastructure, improving access for all modes while retaining existing functionality and providing a much improved street environment.
+Sections AA, BB and CC demonstrate the reallocation of land use and street space from underuse vehicle capacity towards active travel and green infrastructure, improving access for all modes while retaining existing functionality and providing a much improved street environment.